Deploying TORO Integrate with CloudFormation

 A form will appear on the left side of the screen.
-Fill in the details as you'd like.
+Fill in the details.

-Please note that the accessibility of your domain will depend on your network and the type of Hosted Zone you selected upon creating it (Public Hosted Zone or Private Hosted Zone for Amazon VPC).
+The accessibility of your domain will depend on your network and the type of hosted zone you have selected upon creation (either Public Hosted Zone or Private Hosted Zone for Amazon VPC).

 Creating a Record Set

-Select your domain and click on Go to Record Sets.
+Select your domain and click on the Go to Record Sets button.

-Next, an option called Create Record Set should be available, click it.
+Next, a button labeled Create Record Set should be visible; click it.

-Open your web browser and enter the domain name on the address bar, to verify your changes.
+And that's it.
+Open your web browser and enter the domain name on the address bar to verify your changes.

 Migrating from Bare Metal Servers to AWS